aaronKilpatrick/javascript-projects/README.md

 * Template Literals

 I followed Tania Rascia's [tutorial](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/) about how to connect to an API.
 She used XMLHttpRequest but I decided to follow along but use *Fetch* as it is far easier and as I am led to believe, the new standard.

+## Project 022 - Random Joke Api Project
+**Javascript Used:**
+* DOM Manipulation
+* Event Listeners
+* Fetch (API)

+A very simple project.
+This did not take me long at all.
+I did have to look up the *Fetch()* procedure again but I think I have it down now.